 What was especially impressive about this throw was that it took place in the 4th quarter of a game where he had been under constant duress.
 The Eagles finished with 8 sacks, yet the relentless pressure didn’t make Burrow play fast.
 That’s a trait that isn’t easily taught.
 History has shown that by the time a quarterback gets to the NFL, he either has the ability to be impervious to pressure or he doesn’t.
 Burrow clearly has it.

-I’ve said many times that the attribute most important to Tom Brady’s success has been his pocket movement – his subtle ability to avoid pressure and extend plays in the pocket.
+We’ve said many times on this site that the attribute most important to Tom Brady’s success has been his pocket movement – his subtle ability to avoid pressure and extend plays in the pocket.
 It is this type of mobility that is more important for a quarterback than any other kind of mobility.
 It’s something that Burrow possesses as well, as you can see below.

 Subtle movement to avoid the rush without losing his throwing base, all while maintaining a downfield focus, made this completion possible.